pwitvoet/wadmaker/spritemaker.md

 - **type: sprite-type** - Sprite type must be `parallel-upright`, `upright`, `parallel`, `oriented` or `parallel-oriented` (or any of the shorthands: `pu`, `u`, `p`, `o` or `po`).
 The default type is 'parallel'.
 - **texture-format: texture-format** - Texture format must be `normal`, `additive`, `index-alpha` or `alpha-test` (or any of the shorthands: `n`, `a`, `ia` or `at`).
 The default format is 'additive'.
+- **ignore: true/false** - When true, matching files will be ignored.
+This can be used to exclude certain files or file types from the input directory.
+- **preserve-palette: true/false** - When true, input images that are already in an 8-bit indexed format will not be quantized - their palette will be used as-is.
+No special sprite-type specific handling will be performed.
+For animated sprites, all input images should be indexed using the same palette.

 Frame settings: